ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 in that it specifically focuses on the performance of stock-assessment models.

-FS differs from `ss3sim` mainly in that it uses simple user-specified text manipulation commands (e.g. "change line 50 from 0 to 1") to alter models rather than the approach of `ss3sim`, which uses modular functions taylored to specific purposes.
+FS differs from `ss3sim` mainly in that it uses user-specified text manipulation commands (e.g. "change line 50 from 0 to 1") to alter model setups rather than the approach of `ss3sim`, which uses modular functions tailored to specific purposes.
 Since FS does not rely on pre-built manipulation functions, FS works well for testing arbitrary assessment models [@lee2012; @piner2011; @lee2011].